kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## Metadata

-Instead of tagging, you also have the option to add metadata to instances.
-This functionality should be more commonly available than tagging.
+You also have the option to add metadata to instances.
 Here is a usage example:

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1alpha4